About the project

 Link/Formal Dining Room

 A full-glass walled entry bridge, or link, connects the dramatic dining room to the house.
 The dining room is suspended some six metres above the ground.
 It has glass walls on four sides, which extend from floor to ceiling.
-When in this room the occupants feel like they are floating within airspace, particularly during the evening when the surrounding countryside is in complete darkness.
+When in this room the occupants feel like they are floating within the air space, particularly during the evening when the surrounding countryside is in complete darkness.

 A large gourmet kitchen suits our client’s personal needs as well as those of a professional chef, if and when required.
 The kitchen includes a built-in dining bench and different zones for preparation, cooking, and cleaning.